Travel 3 minutes 13 September 2024

 Nodaiwa Azabu Iikura Honten

-A long-standing restaurant founded when the eleventh shogun Tokugawa Ienari controlled Edo (1789–1801).
-Fifth-generation owner-chef Kanejiro Kanemoto keeps his family’s culinary legacy alive.
-Grilled over binchotan charcoal, the eel is perfectly cooked to a beautiful pale amber colour.
+This One-Starred restaurant was founded when the eleventh shogun Tokugawa Ienari controlled Edo (1789–1801).
+Fifth-generation chef-owner Kanejiro Kanemoto keeps his family’s culinary legacy alive, grilling eel over binchotan charcoal to a beautiful pale amber colour.

 Search for The Best Unagi restaurants in Tokyo.